Massage Therapy and Acupressure Points

 • Enhance a client’s experience

-By including Acupressure skills, Massage Therapists can protect their own body’s stress by using Asian Bodywork’s body mechanics.
-Shiatsu and traditional Thai Massage incorporated with Acupressure Massage can give a Massage Therapists greater power in their healing work and protect their body from various work related injuries.
+By including Acupressure skills, Massage Therapists can protect their own stress by using Asian Bodywork’s body mechanics.
+Shiatsu and Traditional Thai Massage incorporated with Acupressure Massage can give Massage Therapists greater power in their healing work and protect them from various work related injuries.

-Acupressure points on a backIntegrating Massage Therapy with Acupressure points is effective for relieving pain, trauma, burnout, backaches, headaches, and insomnia, and also maintaining good health through self-acupressure.
-By relaxing the body and relieving stress, Acupressure strengthens resistance to disease and promotes wellness.
+Massage Therapy with Acupressure points is effective for relieving pain, trauma, burnout, backaches, headaches, and insomnia, and also maintaining good health through self-acupressure.
+By relaxing the body and relieving stress, Acupressure Massage strengthens resistance to disease and promotes wellness.

-In this article, I’m giving you techniques you can put into practice right away.
-Also, at the bottom of this page, you’ll find Online Acupressure Trainings where you can learn more Acupressure Massage point therapeutics, including two course trainings that offer CE Credits for Massage Therapists.
+In this article, you'll learn techniques you can put into practice right away.
+Also, at the bottom of this page, you’ll find Acupressure Online Trainings where you can learn more Acupressure Massage point therapeutics, including two Acupressure course trainings that offer CE Credits for Massage Therapists.

 Acupressure Massage Releases Tension